HARSHIT-analysis/MOVIE-REVIEWS/README.md

-this is my first project of movies😃<mark>where</mark>. first, i have gone through the titles second, tried to see what genre it was third, bifurcated it with the top or least box office (in dollars)
+this is my first project of movies😃<mark>where</mark>.
+1.first, i have gone through the titles
+2.second, tried to see what genre it was
+3.third, bifurcated it with the top or least box office (in dollars)